 Admiring the 360-degree views from the top of the Lamberti Tower is something you really must do during a visit to Verona!
 You can see across the whole city, the hills nearby, and even the mountains to the north.

 Good to know: You have two options to get to the top of the tower.
-You can either to walk up the 368 steps or take the elevator (there are still a few steps to climb at the very top, though).
+You can either walk up the 368 steps or take the elevator (there are still a few steps to climb at the very top, though).
 The walls of the elevator are transparent so you still get to enjoy the amazing architecture on the way up!

 Practical info: Torre dei Lamberti is open daily (except Christmas Day) and you can get a ticket on the spot.
 The same ticket also gives you access to the adjacent Gallery of Modern Art as well.
-The Lamberti Tower – just as most other Verona attractions – is also included with the Verona Card.
+The Lamberti Tower – just like most other Verona attractions – is also included with the Verona Card.

 TIP: Just at the bottom of the tower, there’s a small museum called Galleria d’Arte Moderna Achille Forti.
 Even if you are not visiting the art gallery inside, it’s worth seeing the building.
 On the other hand, this museum is also included with the city card and doesn’t take much time, so you may want to check it out as well.